Aliases for POLR2H Gene

 GeneCards Summary for POLR2H Gene

-POLR2H (Polymerase (RNA) II (DNA Directed) Polypeptide H) is a Protein Coding gene.
-Diseases associated with POLR2H include hiv-1.
-Among its related pathways are Disease and Epstein-Barr virus infection.
-GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase II activity.
+POLR2H (RNA Polymerase II Subunit H) is a Protein Coding gene.
+Diseases associated with POLR2H include Spherocytosis, Type 5.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Formation of HIV elongation complex in the absence of HIV Tat.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase III activity and RNA polymerase II activity.

 UniProtKB/Swiss-Prot for POLR2H Gene